pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 ### Issue

-Autopilot failed to deploy to Test or Live, however deploying to Dev from Multidev was successful.
+Autopilot failed to deploy to Test or Live; however, deploying to Dev from Multidev was successful.
 The most common reason for this is running clear cache or update db using Drush or the WP-CLI failed after the code was deployed.
 Ensure that clearing the cache using Drush or the WP-CLI works on the target environment.

 ### Solution